wakkihaya/neurotechjp/src/md/en/blog/castillo-neurosity.md

 Although Castillo has been working in the software industry for a long time, **he got the inspiration for Neurotech about five years ago, when a family member or friend had a mental illness.**

 > "I've been really studying and being interested in how people interact with these applications or just with computers in general.
-> At the same time, I did grow with family, and friends suffering from mental illnesses like epilepsy,
-> and it made me very curious to learn about the brain because of the impact of cost in my life and my family's life.
+> At the same time, I did grow with family, and friends suffering from mental illnesses like epilepsy, and it made me very curious to learn about the brain because of the impact of cost in my life and my family's life.
-> So when I had the chance to try out available technology for when computer interfaces and eg, I knew I just had to get involved in once I did."
+> So when I had the chance to try out available technology for brain-computer interfaces(BCI), I knew I just had to get involved in once I did."

 &nbsp;